 - Brand consistency– For a brand to become cemented in the mind of an individual or referral provider, it requires multiple positive encounters – think of it as “brand cement.”
 If the brand is not consistent and unique then that brand will never become solid in the individual’s mind.
 Since many of your customers first meet your brand many years before they have a need, your brand must be consistent in every encounter across the years.
 If you need to modernize your brand, then you’ll want to bring along some of the key elements from the legacy brand so that people can still recognize it.

-You can get help with all of these brand-building approaches through Story Lab – a program exclusively for locally owned and independent funeral homes that takes best practices and makes them affordable and accessible.
+You can get help with all of these brand-building approaches with services dedicated to independent funeral homes that take best practices and make them affordable and accessible.